Toggle: English / Spanish

 Before the Procedure

 Before your surgery, you will have a patient consultation.
 This will include a history, physical exam, and a psychological evaluation.
-You may need to bring someone (such as your spouse) with you during the visit.
+You may need to bring someone (such as your spouse) with you during the visit to help you remember what your doctor discusses with you.

 Feel free to ask questions.
 Be sure you understand the answers to your questions.
 You must understand fully the pre-operative preparations, the liposuction procedure, and the post-operative care.
 Understand that liposuction may enhance your appearance and self-confidence, but it will probably not give you your ideal body.